Zero-cycles in families of rationally connected varieties: Zero cycles in families of relative dimension

-\begin{proposition} Let $A$ be a henselian discrete valuation ring with residue field $k$ and quotient field $K$ and local parameter $\pi$.
-Let $X$ be a regular scheme flat and projective over $A$ with separably rationally connected generic fiber $X_K$.
+In this section we study the case of a family of genus zero curves.
+This will be an essential ingredient of the proof of our main theorem in the next section. \begin{proposition} Let $A$ be a henselian discrete valuation ring with local parameter $\pi$ and residue field $k$.
+Let $X$ be a regular scheme flat and projective over $A$.
 Let $d$ be the relative dimension of $X$ over $A$ and $X_n:=X\times_A{A/\pi^n}$.
-We also denote the special fiber $X_1$ by $X_k$. \begin{enumerate} \item If $X$ is smooth over $A$ and $k=\bb C$, then the restriction map is an isomorphism. \item If $d=1$, then the restriction map is an isomorphism. \end{enumerate} \end{proposition} \begin{proof} We begin with some preliminaries for $(i)$ and $(ii)$.
+We also denote the special fiber $X_1$ by $X_k$. \begin{enumerate} \item If $X$ is smooth over $A$, $k=\bb C$ and $X_k$ is rationally connected, then the restriction map is an isomorphism. \item If $d=1$, and $H^1(X_1,\mathcal{O}_{X_1})=0$, then the restriction map is an isomorphism.
+Here the last group on the right is the Levine-Weibel Chow group (see Definition \ref{definition_Chow_group_LW}). \end{enumerate} \end{proposition} \begin{proof} We begin with some preliminaries for $(i)$ and $(ii)$.
 First note that $\Pic(X)\cong \varprojlim \Pic(X_n)$ by \cite[Thm.
 5.1.4]{EGA3}.
 Furthermore, $H^1(X_1,\mathcal{O}_{X_n}^\times)\cong \Pic(X_n)$.
-Let $A_n:=A/\pi^n$.
-Consider the short exact sequence
+Let $A_n:=A/\pi^n$ and consider the short exact sequence